A nation of 50 States, the United States of America is the 3rd largest country in the world behind Russia and Canada.

 - Apply for your US Passport.

-Unlike members of the commonwealth such as Canada and Australia, the USA has no reciprocal healthcare agreements.
+Unlike members of the commonwealth such as Canada and Australia, the USA has no reciprocal healthcare agreements for immigrants.

 There is no publicly funded healthcare insurance in the US; everything is private.
-Therefore, you should sort out health insurance ASAP.
+Therefore, you must arrange health insurance ASAP before your arrival.

 If you’re looking for work, make sure to visit USAJobs and other sites like it.

-Earning the equivalent of £50,000 would currently put you in the 22% tax bracket, for example.
+As an example, earning the equivalent of £50,000 would currently put you in the 22% tax bracket.

-The reason for this is that health insurance is only private in the US, and the broader economy and population means they can afford a lower tax rate.
+The reason for so many brackets is that health insurance is only private in the US, and the broader economy and population mean they can afford a lower tax rate.